 Always true to his Appalachian roots, Stephen seeks to serve his home state of West Virginia, alma mater, and community wherever possible.
 This includes serving as a youth leader among middle to high school aged students at his church.

 Secrets on the Road: Protecting Trade Secrets of Highly Automated Vehicles Against Public Disclosure

 - West Virginia University (J.D.
 2019; National Jurist Law Student of the Year; Order of the Coif; Order of the Barristers; Executive Notes Editor, West Virginia Law Review; W.E.B.
 Du Bois Fellow; Mr. Mountaineer; B.A. in Political Science and Multidisciplinary Studies summa cum laude 2016; Phi Beta Kappa; Order of Augusta)

-- Pennsylvania and U.S. Court of Appeals for the Fourth Circuit
+- Pennsylvania, U.S. District Court for the Western District of Pennsylvania, and U.S. Court of Appeals for the Fourth Circuit

 - Law Clerk to Judge Stephanie D. Thacker, U.S. Court of Appeals, Fourth Circuit (2019-2020) and intern to Judge Irene M. Keeley, U.S. District Court, Northern District of West Virginia (Summer 2017)